Tech Talk Terminology: Skills Gap vs. Skills Shortage

 Preparing for a Career in Tech

-Wawiwa Tech is here to close the skills gap and minimize skill shortages with vocational tech training that works.
-Delivered through local partners across the globe, Wawiwa’s programs reskill and upskill individuals to succeed in tech jobs in high-demand.
+Wawiwa Tech Training is an Israeli education provider that works with local partners across the globe to both reskill and upskill individuals to succeed in tech jobs in high-demand.
 According to Eran Lasser, founder and CEO at Wawiwa, who can personally be credited with the reskilling of over 50,000 individuals in 7 countries, the company’s mission is to bridge the skills gap between academic knowledge and local industry demand.

 Partner with Wawiwa to offer tech training programs in less than 6 months!